GandhiCloud/developers-guide/Openshift/Routes/001-troubleshooting-routes/readme.md

 5. Suspected that there could be probelm with the image used in the service.
 Replaced the image used in the Deployment.yaml file with another image and redeployed in OCP.
 It works.
 So the issue could be related to image only.

 6. Got the access to see the Dockerfile of the image.
 It is Vue Js application.
-The Dockerfile shows that Vue Js applicaiton is directly converted as a Docker image.
-It is the root cause of the probelm.
+The Dockerfile shows that Vue Js application is directly converted as a Docker image.
+It is the root cause of the problem.

 7. Bundling the Vue Js application with out wrapping with some webserver like NGINX will be working as a service in Kubernetes.
 It can be accessed via NodePort.